ForgeRock/ForgeRock-OpenBanking-Sample/README.md

 ### Run the application

-- Compile the project: `mvn clean install`
+- Compile the project: `./mvnw clean install`
-- run it using intellij or by doing `./forgerock-openbanking-sample-tpp/target/forgerock-openbanking-sample-tpp-1.1.1-SNAPSHOT.jar`
+- run it using intellij or by doing `./mvnw spring-boot:run -pl forgerock-openbanking-sample-tpp`
 - try to say hello to the app:

 ```$xslt